PHYSICIAN ASSISTANT STUDIES

 Graduates from the Francis Marion University Physician Assistant Program will receive a Master of Science in Physician Assistant Studies.
 After successful completion of the program, graduates are eligible to take the Physician Assistant National Certifying Examination (PANCE).

 Physician Assistants (PAs) are skilled members of the healthcare team, qualified by academic and clinical experience to provide a broad range of services.

-The PA department is housed in a The Carter Center for Health Sciences which contains state of the art equipment that gives you a great opportunity for learning.
-It is equipped with the latest teaching technology in medical education including a simulation center, an OSCE suite, physical exam and anatomy labs, large classrooms, and space for students to study and gather.
-We are also fortunate to be sharing this wonderful facility with the Nurse Practitioner and Psychology Graduate programs, and third and fourth year medical students from the University of South Carolina.
-This interprofessional collaboration will greatly enhance your teamwork skills as you prepare for your career.
+The PA department is housed in the Carter Center for Health Sciences, which contains state of the art equipment that gives you a great opportunity for learning.
+It is equipped with the latest teaching technology in medical education including a simulation center, on OSCE suite, physical exam and anatomy labs, large classrooms, and space for students to study and gather.

 The Francis Marion University Physician Assistant Program seeks to educate excellent primary care physician assistants to become compassionate, ethical, and clinically skillful graduates who are ready to provide health care services with personal and professional integrity.

 - Demonstrate the knowledge to diagnose, treat, and educate patients from diverse populations presenting with diseases across all organ systems and across the life span.